libvips/libvips/doc/making-image-pyramids.md

 Title: How to use libvips to make image pyramids

-# How to use libvips to make image pyramids

 libvips includes [method@Image.dzsave], an operation that can build image pyramids compatible with [DeepZoom](http://en.wikipedia.org/wiki/Deep_Zoom), Zoomify and [Google Maps](https://developers.google.com/maps) image viewers.